subhashlamba/spring-boot-microservice-example/readme.md

  - Spring Cloud API Gateway: It's API Gateway which is responsible to route the request to specific microservice
  - Spring OAuth2.0: Authentication service and responsible to secure the end points.
  - User Service: It user microservice with basic feature
+    - Supports circuit breaker at the time of calling order service
  - Order Service: It order microservice with basic feature

 ## Checkout repository